mo-rob-1/car-trader-app/README.md

 A car trader app built using the MERN stack.

-This app allows user to:
+This app has CRUD operations and allows users to:

-- View cars for sale
+- View the listing page
 - Search for a car via make or model
+- View car details
-- Filter by various options e.g. colour, fuel type, car body type etc
+- Filter the cars E.g. colour, fuel type, car body type etc
-- Register an account if they want to add a car to sell
+- Register an account or login (Credentials stored in MongoDB)
+- Add a car (Authenticated users only)
-- Delete or mark their car as sold
+- Delete or mark their car as sold from the profile page

-The cars are stored in a MongoDB database with Express AND NodeJS being used to power the application backend.
-React along with Tailwing was used to build and style the frontend.
-HTTP requests are from the frontend using Axios and Redux was used
+The cars are stored in MongoDB with Express and Node.js being used to power the backend.
+React & Redux along with Tailwind was used to build and style the frontend.
+HTTP requests are made from the frontend using Axios.
+The React Testing Library was also used to test the pages and components of the application.

 ![GIF showing the Car Trader App](frontend/src/images/car-trader-app.gif)